-New vs old web rankings
+New vs. old web rankings

-Here's what you need to remember: any SERP rankings you lose from your old store should effectively be gained on your new Shopware one.
+Here's what you need to remember: Any SERP rankings you lose from your old store should effectively be gained on your current one.
 Monitor traffic and web rankings in the new and old locations for both mobile and desktop search engine results.